-In this three-day intensive course, held in Hamburg, Germany, you will get a complete overview of the hydrogen value chain and learn all about the latest developments.
+In this course you will get a complete overview of the hydrogen value chain and learn all about the latest developments.

-Academic and industry experts take you on an intensive three-day tour of the exciting new world of hydrogen.
+Academic and industry experts take you on an intensive three-day tour (3 mornings from 9 – 2 pm) of the exciting new world of hydrogen.
 You will learn all about how hydrogen can be produced, transported, stored and used in various applications such as heating and transport.

 The pros, cons and risks of hydrogen will be discussed, taking into account the latest developments in technology, industry and policy, and the critical decisions that need to be taken to realise hydrogen’s potential.

 This course will be put you fully up to speed in a field that will offer many opportunities for decades to come.